MicrosoftDocs/win32/desktop-src/DevNotes/windows-security-center-functions.md

 ---
-Description: The following functions are used with Windows Security Center. ms.assetid: FC28ACD2-A3C6-42A9-AE59-61892A139FB7
+description: The following functions are used with Windows Security Center. ms.assetid: FC28ACD2-A3C6-42A9-AE59-61892A139FB7
 title: Windows Security Center Functions ms.topic: article